 Under the terms of the Zai Lab (Hong Kong) Limited employment agreements, except with respect to the main founder Dr. Du, we may terminate an executive officer's employment with Zai Lab (Hong Kong) Limited at any time, with or without "cause," by giving such executive officer a notice of termination.
-In the event of a voluntary termination other than for "good reason" or termination by the company for cause, the executive officer except for Dr. Du will receive the unpaid portion of the base salary, computed pro rata to the date of termination, plus reimbursement for unpaid business expenses ("accrued compensation").
-In the event of a termination without "cause," or a resignation of the executive officer for "good reason," the executive officer will receive the accrued compensation, plus, except for Dr. Du, a separation benefit consisting of either one or three months' base pay and fringe benefits depending on service (the "severance period") plus any additional compensation that may be required by applicable law.
+Dr. Du's employment may not be terminated except as expressly provided in her employment agreement, which does not include a termination without "cause."
+In the event of a voluntary termination other than for "good reason" or termination by the company for cause, the executive officer will receive the unpaid portion of the base salary, computed pro rata to the date of termination, plus reimbursement for unpaid business expenses ("accrued compensation").
+In the event of a termination without "cause," as applicable, or a resignation of the executive officer for "good reason," the executive officer will receive the accrued compensation, plus, except for Dr. Du, a separation benefit consisting of either one or three months' base pay (18 months in the case of Dr. Du) and fringe benefits depending on service (the "severance period") plus any additional compensation that may be required by applicable law.

-For purposes of the employment agreements, "cause" means (i) the executive officer's repeated drunkenness or use of illegal drugs which adversely interferes with the performance of the executive officer's obligations and duties in the company, (2) the conviction of a felony, or any crime involving fraud or misrepresentation or violation of applicable securities laws; (3) the executive officer's gross mismanagement of the business and affairs of the company or of its subsidiaries that directly results in a material loss to the company and for which the company has reasonable proof was committed by the executive officer; (4) material violation of any terms of the employment agreement or the restrictive covenants agreement between the executive officer and the company; or (5) a conclusive finding by an independent fact finder appointed by the board of directors for any willful misconduct, dishonesty or acts of moral turpitude by the executive, which is materially detrimental to the interests and well-being of the Company, including, without limitation harm to its business or reputation.
-In addition, for this purpose, "good reason" means (1) any material diminution of the executive officer's duties or responsibilities (except in connection with a termination for cause, or by reason of death or "disability" or an assignment of duties or responsibilities that are materially inconsistent with the executive officer's position, (2) any material breach of the employment agreement by the company which is not cured within ten (10) business days after written notice is given to the company, or (3) relocation of the executive officer's, without consent. to a location more than thirty (30) kilometers from the original employment location, other than temporary relocations of no longer than six (6) calendar months.
+For purposes of the employment agreements, "cause" means (1) the executive officer's repeated drunkenness or use of illegal drugs which adversely interferes with the performance of the executive officer's obligations and duties in the company; (2) the conviction of a felony, or any crime involving fraud or misrepresentation or violation of applicable securities laws; (3) the executive officer's gross mismanagement of the business and affairs of the company or of its subsidiaries that directly results in a material loss to the company and for which the company has reasonable proof was committed by the executive officer; (4) material violation of any terms of the employment agreement or the restrictive covenants agreement between the executive officer and the company; or (5) a conclusive finding by an independent fact finder appointed by the board of directors for any willful misconduct, dishonesty or acts of moral turpitude by the executive, which is materially detrimental to the interests and well-being of the Company, including, without limitation harm to its business or reputation.
+In addition, for this purpose, "good reason" means (1) any material diminution of the executive officer's duties or responsibilities (except in connection with a termination for cause, or by reason of death or "disability") or an assignment of duties or responsibilities that are materially inconsistent with the executive officer's position, (2) any material breach of the employment agreement by the company which is not cured within ten (10) business days after written notice is given to the company, or (3) except in the case of Dr. Reinhart, relocation of the executive officer's original employment location, without consent, to a location more than thirty (30) kilometers from the original employment location, other than temporary relocations of no longer than six (6) calendar months.